TerraConstructs/intro-workshop/workshop/content/english/20-typescript/20-create-project/350-terraconstructs.md

 This requires us to provide additional metadata such as:

+- **providerConfig**: AWS configuration such as `region`.
+- **gridUUID**: A Unique Identity that is decoupled from environment name or product/component identity.
 - **environmentName**: A user friendly description of the environment we are deploying into.

-- **gridUUID**: A Unique Identity that is decoupled from environment name or product/component identity.
-- **providerConfig**: AWS configuration such as `region`.
+{{% notice danger %}}
+Workshops ran on shared AWS Accounts must use unique `gridUUID` to avoid name conflicts for stack utilities such as s3 bucket.

+`gridUUID` must only consist of `[1-9a-z\-]` characters.
+{{% /notice %}}

 {{<highlight ts "hl_lines=1 3 5-7 14-20">}}
 import { App } from "cdktf";